neoking89/owlsight/README.md

 **1.4.1**

-- improve RAG capabilities in the API, added **SentenceTransformerSearchEngine**, **TFIDFSearchEngine** and **HashingVectorizerSearchEngine** as classes.
+- improve RAG capabilities in the Owlsight API, added **SentenceTransformerSearchEngine**, **TFIDFSearchEngine** and **HashingVectorizerSearchEngine** as classes.
 - Added **DocumentSearcher** to offer a general RAG solution for documents.
 At its core, uses a combination of TFIDF and Sentence Transformer.
-- Added caching possibility to all RAG solutions in the API (*cache_dir* & *cache_dir_suffix*), where documents, embeddings etc. get pickled.
+- Added caching possibility to all RAG solutions in the Owlsight API (*cache_dir* & *cache_dir_suffix*), where documents, embeddings etc. get pickled.
 This can save a big amount of time if amount of documents is large.

 **2.0.1beta**